Particular/docs.particular.net/transports/sql/connection-settings.md

 > [!NOTE]
 > If opening the connection fails, the custom connection factory must dispose the connection object and rethrow the exception.

+> [!WARNING]
-WARNING: When using custom schemas or catalogs, ensure the connection returned by the connection factory is granted sufficient permissions for the endpoint to perform its operations.
+> When using custom schemas or catalogs, ensure the connection returned by the connection factory is granted sufficient permissions for the endpoint to perform its operations.

 ## Circuit breaker